 What to bring to the EPI

-EPI examinees should bring a photo ID (passport, iCard, driver's license) and their university ID number (UIN).
-Examinees will leave any belongings (heavy coat, backpack, phone) with the receptionist.
+EPI examinees should bring a photo ID (iCard, passport, driver's license) and their university ID number (UIN).
+For in-person interviews, examinees will leave any belongings (heavy coat, backpack, phone) with the receptionist.
 Examinees may take into the interview room their UIN (iCard), a light jacket or sweater, and a bottle of water.

 Description of the EPI

-The EPI is a face-to-face interview that elicits language skills necessary for successful communication in instructional settings, including competence with basic terminology for academic disciplines and the interactive skills needed for negotiation of meaning.
+The EPI is an interview that elicits language skills necessary for successful communication in instructional settings, including competence with basic terminology for academic disciplines and the interactive skills needed for negotiation of meaning.
 It does not assess examinees' topical knowledge or teaching skills.

 The interview begins with a warm-up/introduction, continues with the core section and definition of terms, and ends with a wind-down.